 In this apartment, I experimented with design elements and tried to figure out what my “grown-up” interior design style was.
 I tried to balance my taste with Joe’s design wants, which I learned were mostly about functionality.
 Even now, I can look back at this apartment and see similarities to my current design sensibilities, although this modern apartment is a world away from our very traditional home now.

-My three words for this home’s design: classic, airy, punctuated with modernity
+My three words for this home’s design: classic, airy, and punctuated with modernity.

 This was the first house Joe and I purchased.
 We spent a lot of money on home updates while living here.
 We put $200K into various renovations, which we recouped when we sold it in 2020.